Art Tells a Story: Podcasting at Fleisher

 Podcasting has dramatically increased in popularity in the past few years, and it spans a wide array of genres.
 Podcasts are almost always free to listen to and easy to access online.
 Nielsen reported more than 248 million people ages 12 and older listen to podcasts every week and lists podcasting as the number one medium for reaching audiences in 2019.

-Carroll first led the workshop last spring, and it quickly formed a tight-knit community.
+Carroll first led the workshop in spring 2018, and it quickly formed a tight-knit community.
 As the workshop came to a close, Carroll says, “we all sort of felt like summer camp was ending.”
 For a lot of his students, the workshop was their first experience editing audio and developing stories.
 Regardless, Carroll says he found himself floored by the work they had created.
 Listen to works by Alexandra Moore and Laura Storck.

 Carroll’s insights on audio editing come from his work as with WHYY, RadioLab, Vox, Gimlet, and other popular networks.
 However, he believes his background as a musician sets him apart from other editors because he’s always thinking sonically how things fit into a story before he gets to the words.
 He also has a laundry list of tips and tricks for producing good audio and telling meaningful stories.